AlBloom/ETS0121_15/Python101/Dictionary.py/README.md

 SYNTAX: value = dictionary.setdefault(key, default)
     key : the key to lookup/insert.
     default (optional): value to assign if key is missing (defaults to None).

+# dict.update()
+This method is used update or insert new datas in the dictionary.
+It works by merging a dictionary or iterable of key-value pairs into an existing dictionary.
+The original dictionary will be modified with the new updates.
+SYNTAX: dict.update(iterable_or_dict)